Last updated on April 6th, 2023

 First, build your business

-First of all, when you do it, your business is not fully vetted.
+First of all, when you do it, your business ideas are not fully vetted.
 You do not understand your business until you have gone out there and built something and got it in the hands of customers.
 Also today, most venture capitalists want to see some proof that your business works.
 The more you can show them, the more likely you are to close funding.
 Don’t hunt down VCs, chasing them when you don’t have enough to convince them.

 Don’t push your idea on VCs